 - Facilities to conduct your research at Malmö University (desk space, log-in, library access, etc.).

 - The possibility to fully participate in the research activities of the IUR – see our website www.iuresearch.se.

 - The possibility to communicate your own research to the members of the Institute and of the research groups involved.

 How to apply

-- A one-page motivation explaining why you want to be a guest researcher at Malmö University.
+- Motivation (half a page, maximum one page) explaining why you want to be a guest researcher at Malmö University.
 You should indicate when you intend to be present in Malmö (arrival and departure date).

 - A long CV